 Victims are helpless when thieves steal private information that banks, corporations, merchants, and the government don't guard closely enough.
 Victims often get little help from credit-card companies, which are insured against fraud and so have little incentive to fight it.
-They and others rarely notify customers when security breaches occur.
-The credit industry doesn't care – and sells personal information to the highest bidder.
+They and others often don't notify customers when security breaches occur.
+The credit industry really doesn't care very much – and sells personal information to the highest bidder.

 Protection against identity theft (ID theft) is always an escalating battle of wits between criminals and security experts.
 Making matters worse are the credit, banking, and medical industry employees bribed to steal information.